exoplatform/exo-documentation/docs/Manage-Documents.rst

 A popup of the documents drives appears allowing you to select a destination folder.

-.. note:: If you are uploading files in your activity stream, the select folder popup opens in
+.. note:: When uploading files from a space, the popup list folders of the space's drive, otherwise, it's your **Personal Documents**.
           **Personal Documents** drive.
           If you are uploading files in a space's activity stream, the select folder popup opens in space's drive.